vanus-labs/docs/content/how-to/manage-subscription/transformer.md

 ## Template

-The param template is the CloudEvent data you want to send to sink.
-You can create a template that either a string or JSON format.
+The parameter template is where you can structure events with the variables created in define, which will be sent to the Sink connector in the format created.
+You can create a template either in a string or a JSON format.
-Using the previous define variables, the following template examples will transform the event data to the example data.

 | description                | template                                                     | CloudEvent data                                                                           |
 |----------------------------|--------------------------------------------------------------|-------------------------------------------------------------------------------------------|